Travesti (theatre): In opera

 Castrati, adult males with a female singing voice (usually produced by castration before puberty), appeared in the earliest operas - initially in female roles.
 In the first performance of Monteverdi's Orfeo in 1607 the roles of Eurydice and Proserpina were both sung by castrati.
 However, by 1680 the castrati had become the predominant singers for leading male roles as well.
 The use of castrati for both male and female roles was particularly strong in the Papal States, where women were forbidden from public stage performances until the end of the 18th century.

 An exception to this practice was in 17th- and 18th-century French opera where it was traditional to use uncastrated male voices both for the hero and for malevolent female divinities and spirits.
 In Lully's 1686 opera Armide the hero (Renaud) was sung by an haute-contre (a type of high tenor voice) while the female spirit of hatred (La Haine) was sung by a tenor.
 In Rameau's 1733 Hippolyte et Aricie, the hero (Hippolyte) was sung by an haute-contre, while the roles of the three Fates and Tisiphone were scored for basses and tenors.
 The remaining female roles in both operas were sung by women.
 The title role of the vain but ugly marsh nymph in Rameau's Platée is also for an haute-contre.

 Female roles in opera sung by men can still be found, although they are not common.
+The three market women in Jacques Offenbach's 1858 opera Mesdames de la Halle are played by tenors.
 The role of the witch in Humperdinck's 1890 opera Hänsel und Gretel was originally written for a mezzo-soprano, but was sung by the tenor Philip Langridge in the Metropolitan Opera's 2009 production directed by Richard Jones.
 In the premiere performance of Péter Eötvös Tri sestry (1998), all female roles were sung by men, with the title roles of the three sisters performed by countertenors.
 Azio Corghi's 2005 opera Il dissoluto assolto, which incorporates story elements from Mozart's Don Giovanni, casts a countertenor in the role of the mannequin of Donna Elvira.